baotranC/fullstackopen2022/part3/followingCourse/courseexample_a/README.md

 # Notes app# Part 3: Following course

 ## following course a) Node.js and Express
-This backend server in Node return notes uses the Express library which provide an interface to work with the built-in http module.
+This backend server in Node returns notes using the Express library which provides an interface to work with the built-in http module.

 Nodemon is use to automatically reload the server after a change is made.